AbhiPawar5/Machine-Learning/README.md

  #### 5) Transfer Learning - Dogs vs Cats classification:
     Supporting Dataset : Kaggle's Dogs vs Cats dataset

     Description : The Kaggle competition provided 25,000 labeled photos: 12,500 dogs and the same number of cats.
-Predictions were then then required on a test dataset of 12,500 unlabeled photographs.
-It is a good begineer to intermediate level project for Computer Vision
-    tasks
+    Predictions were then required on a test dataset of 12,500 unlabeled photographs.
+It is a good beginner to intermediate level project for Computer Vision tasks

     Goal : The goal of this project is to implement transfer learning for our dataset and classify given image.